 A whole house repipe requires a reliable company to complete a site survey.
-Pro-Tech does not charge for this survey.
+Pro-Tech Air Conditioning & Plumbing Service does not charge for this survey.
 The survey also protects you from any price changes once the job begins.

-The average whole house repipe cost between $3000 to $8000 using PEX material.
+The average whole house repipe costs between $3000 to $8000 using PEX material.
 The price varies depending on the size and layout of your home, which will affect the labor and material cost.
-To schedule a free repipe estimate call Pro-Tech at (407) 291-1644.

 If you have an older home and you are experiencing any of the following symptoms, you may need to repipe your home:

-- Loss In Water Pressure Over Time - This is caused by mineral buildup within your pipes over time.
+- Loss in water pressure over time: This is caused by mineral buildup within your pipes.
 Gradually, the buildup restricts the flow of water.

 Other times when it may be necessary to repipe your home is when preparing your home to be sold or when purchasing a home with polybutylene pipes.